department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/payment-history/discovery-and-research/june-2022-research/conversation-guide.md

 Before we look at the website, I'd like to get a little background information from you:

+1. First, tell me a little about yourself.

-1. As part of the scheduling for this session, we asked if you had either received payments from VA or incurred education, compensation, pension, or health care-related debt.
+2. As part of the scheduling for this session, we asked if you had either received payments from VA or incurred education, compensation, pension, or health care-related debt.
 Can you tell me how you got info from VA about updates on those payments or debts?

-2. You mentioned that you receive updates on your payments or debts via *insert what the participant said*.
+3. You mentioned that you receive updates on your payments or debts via *insert what the participant said*.
 What information about your payments and debts is included?
 Was that helpful?
 Was anything missing?

-3. How do you manage your VA finances?
+4. How do you manage your VA finances?
 Online, by mail, etc?

-4. Let's talk about the website - how do you use VA.gov?
+5. Let's talk about the website - how do you use VA.gov?

 ## First Task: Determine if the title of this section accurately conveys the content. - 3 minutes